eurecom-s3/symqemu/README.md

       --disable-virglrenderer                                     \
       --disable-werror                                            \
       --target-list=x86_64-linux-user                             \
-      --symcc-source=</path/to/symcc>/sources                     \
+      --symcc-source=../symcc                                     \
-      --symcc-build=</path/to/symcc>/build
+      --symcc-build=../symcc/build

-$ make
+$ make -j
 ```

 This will build a relatively stripped-down emulator targeting 64-bit x86
 binaries.
 We also have experimental support for AARCH64.
 Working with 32-bit
-target architectures are possible in principle but will require a bit of work
+target architectures is possible in principle but will require a bit of work
 because the current implementation assumes that we can pass around host pointers
 in guest registers.